Tropical cyclones in 2006

 Satellite photos of the 27 tropical cyclones worldwide that reached Category 3 or higher on the Saffir–Simpson scale during 2006, from Boloetse in January to Bondo in December.

 Among them, Glenda (fifth image in the first row) and Yagi (second image in the third row) were the most intense, both with a minimum central pressure of 910 hPa.

 Throughout 2006, 133 tropical cyclones formed in seven bodies of water known as tropical cyclone basins.
 Of these, 80 have been named, including two tropical cyclones in the South Atlantic Ocean, and a tropical cyclone in the Mediterranean Sea, by various weather agencies when they attained maximum sustained winds of 35 kn.
 The strongest storms of the year were Typhoon Yagi in the Western Pacific, and Cyclone Glenda of the Australian region.
 The deadliest and costliest storms of the year were a series of five typhoons that struck the Philippines and China; Chanchu, Bilis, Saomai, Xangsane, and Durian, with most of the damage being caused by Durian of November.
 So far, 27 Category 3 tropical cyclones formed, including five Category 5 tropical cyclones in the year.
 The accumulated cyclone energy (ACE) index for 2006 (seven basins combined), as calculated by Colorado State University was 761 units.

 Tropical cyclones are primarily monitored by a group of ten warning centres, which have been designated as a Regional Specialized Meteorological Center (RSMC) or a Tropical Cyclone Warning Center (TCWC) by the World Meteorological Organization.
 These are the United States National Hurricane Center (NHC) and Central Pacific Hurricane Center, the Japan Meteorological Agency (JMA), the India Meteorological Department (IMD), Météo-France, Indonesia's Badan Meteorologi, Klimatologi, dan Geofisika, the Australian Bureau of Meteorology (BOM), Papua New Guinea's National Weather Service, the Fiji Meteorological Service (FMS) as well as New Zealand's MetService.
 Other notable warning centres include the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), the United States Joint Typhoon Warning Center (JTWC), and the Brazilian Navy Hydrographic Center.

 Global atmospheric and hydrological conditions

-There is a strong El Niño in this year.
+Despite the US National Oceanographic and Atmospheric Administration (NOAA) outlook issued on 22 May 2006 indicating an 80% chance of an above-normal hurricane season, tropical cyclone activity in 2006 was unexpectedly very weak.
+One factor was the buildup of a strong El Niño event in the eastern Pacific.
+Over the second quarter of 2006, the majority of atmospheric and oceanic indicators reflected neutral conditions but, in August, conditions in the central and western equatorial Pacific started resembling typical early stages of an El Niño event.